-The Collaboration and License Agreement, or the License Agreement, with Nestec Ltd., or NHS, is important to our business.
-If we or NHS fail to adequately perform under the License Agreement, or if we or NHS terminate the License Agreement, the development and commercialization of our CDI and IBD product candidates, including SER-109, SER-287, and SER-301, would be delayed or terminated and our business would be adversely affected.
+The collaboration and license agreements with Société des Produits Nestlé S.A. and NHSc Pharma Partners (collectively, and together with their affiliates and subsidiaries, Nestlé) are important to our business.
+If we or Nestlé fail to adequately perform under these agreements, or if we or Nestlé terminate the agreements, the development and commercialization of our CDI and IBD product candidates, including SER-109, SER-287, and SER-301, would be delayed or terminated and our business would be adversely affected.